 42.1 Accounting Periods

-The annual accounting period of the Company ends each year on 31 July (the first annual accounting period will end on 31 July 2024) (the accounting reference date).
-The interim accounting period of the Company ends each year on 31 January (the first interim accounting period will end on the 31 January 2024).
+The annual accounting period of the Company ends each year on 31 August (the accounting reference date).
+The interim accounting period of the Company ends each year on the last day of February.

 42.2 Income Allocations